 by Patty Hite I remember quite a few years ago, I was watching Oprah while she was telling her story about her childhood sexual abuse.
 She had come back from visiting her family and stated how she sat at the same table with her abuser, talking to him over their meal.
 Her guest asked her [...]

-by Christina Enevoldsen, Bethany Ruck, Patty Hite & Jennifer Stuck Christina: When I talk about my childhood sexual abuse, I see it as an opportunity to validate my inner child.
+by Christina Enevoldsen, Bethany, Patty Hite & Jennifer Stuck Christina: When I talk about my childhood sexual abuse, I see it as an opportunity to validate my inner child.
 As I reveal the horror of what happened to her, I’m inviting her out of the shadows of fear and shame.
-She’s accustomed to other’s [...]
+She’s accustomed to other’s dismissive [...]

-by Christina Enevoldsen & Bethany Ruck Childhood sexual abuse often leaves the survivor vulnerable to more abuse and afraid of being victimized again.
-In this ten minute audio discussion, Christina Enevoldsen and Bethany Ruck share how they turn their violations in adulthood into tools for healing.
-“I had the belief that if I defended myself, [...]
+by Christina Enevoldsen & Bethany Childhood sexual abuse often leaves the survivor vulnerable to more abuse and afraid of being victimized again.
+In this ten minute audio discussion, Christina Enevoldsen and Bethany share how they turn their violations in adulthood into tools for healing.
+“I had the belief that if I defended myself, I’ll get [...]